 a. ______ Griffith discovered transformation in bacteria.

-b. ______ Mice injected with non-encapsulated bacteria quickly became sick and died.
+b. ______ Mice injected with smooth bacteria quickly became sick and died.

 c. ______ Encapsulated bacteria can become “naked” bacteria.

-d. ______ Bacteria that are naked tend to be harmless.
+d. ______ Bacteria that do not have capsules tend to be harmless.

-e. ______ Naked bacteria can develop a capsule only after exposure to the DNA of encapsulated bacteria.
+e. ______ Smooth bacteria develop a capsule only after exposure to the DNA of encapsulated (rough) bacteria.

 f. ______ Griffith’s transforming factor was the protein in the capsule.